Six Transcribed Improvisations on La Spagna

 More Hispano Quartet, Concert at the Warsaw Music Encounters Festival, May 16, 2014

-Since I took some time before starting to play,9 I decided to speed up my usual process of gradually augmenting the value of the rhythmical proportions, going from ×1 to ×12 in only four repetitions of the cantus firmus (159 bars).
-As it was a performance with an open structure (we had not defined any shape other than the gradual increase and decrease of rhythmical proportions), a lengthy, strict rallentando in proportion (from ×6 to ×1) definitely helped in defining a clear ending for the piece.
+Since I took some time before starting to play,9 I decided to speed up my usual process of gradually augmenting the value of the rhythmic proportions, going from ×1 to ×12 in only four repetitions of the cantus firmus (159 bars).
+As it was a performance with an open structure (we had not defined any shape other than the gradual increase and decrease of rhythmic proportions), a lengthy, strict rallentando in proportion (from ×6 to ×1) definitely helped in defining a clear ending for the piece.

-Video 5: synchronised transcription
+Video 5: synchronized transcription

 Six improvisations on La Spagna [5/6]